NyckelAI/python-sdk/docs/quickstart.md

-# Welcome to Nyckel
+# Quickstart

-Nyckel is a Custom Classifiaction API.
-It allows you to train, deploy and invoke custom [text](text_classification.md), [image](image_classification.md) and tabular(tabular_classification.md) classification functions.

-For example, here is how you train, deploy and invoke a text classification function.
+Use the Nyckel SDK to train, deploy and invoke a text classification function.

 ```python
 from nyckel import OAuth2Renewer, TextClassificationFunction